adityajbir/Parallel_Computing_Project_2024/Report.md

   <img src="graphs/bitonicSort/comp_large_total_time_input_reverseSorted.jpeg" alt="Bitonic Sort - Comp Large Total Time Input ReverseSorted" width="49%" />
 </p>

+Above we can see 4 Total Computation Time vs Number of Processes plots for each data input type: Perturbed, Random, Sorted, and Reverse Sorted.
+These graphs are good examples of both **strong scaling** as we can observe how the parallel bitonic sorting algorithm performs with an increasing number of processors for each of the input sizes, and **weak scaling** when we observe each data point for the different input sizes across the number of processors.

+In **strong scaling**, where we analyze the performance with increasing processor counts for fixed input sizes, the parallel bitonic sorting algorithm shows:

+- Smaller Input Sizes (2<sup>16</sup> to 2<sup>24</sup>): The total computation time remains fairly consistent across increasing processor counts, suggesting that for smaller inputs, parallelization provides diminishing returns due to overhead like communication and synchronization costs.
+- Larger Input Sizes (2<sup>26</sup> and 2<sup>28</sup>): Computation time increases more sharply as the number of processors grows.
+Larger datasets incur more computational work and are more sensitive to parallelization inefficiencies, particularly visible in the perturbed and random inputs.

+In **weak scaling**, where both the input size and processor count grow proportionally, the total computation time ideally should remain constant:

+- Smaller Input Sizes (2<sup>16</sup> to 2<sup>20</sup>): The computation time remains relatively constant, indicating that the algorithm scales well with increasing processors for smaller datasets.
+- Larger Input Sizes (2<sup>24</sup> and above): There is a noticeable increase in computation time, especially with 128+ processors, indicating that weak scaling becomes less efficient for large inputs, likely due to overhead like communication and data distribution inefficiencies across processors.

+Both scaling types reveal that smaller inputs benefit more from parallelization, while larger inputs face performance bottlenecks as processor counts increase, particularly in the sorted and reverse-sorted input types.

 ### Communication Large (Total Time)
 <p float="left">
   <img src="graphs/bitonicSort/comm_large_total_time_input_perturbed.jpeg" alt="Bitonic Sort - Comm Large Total Time Input Perturbed" width="49%" />